Birding Tour Sri Lanka: Island Endemics and Wintering Specialties

 Day 13.
 Drive to Kandy, in the afternoon local birding

-In the morning we will be birding for any missing montane specials before driving to Kandy (477 meters/1565 feet), the last Sinhalese kingdom in Sri Lanka, which was ceded to the British in 1815.
+In the morning we will be birding for any missing montane specials before driving to Kandy at an elevation of 477 meters (1,565 feet), the last Sinhalese kingdom in Sri Lanka, which was ceded to the British in 1815.
 En route we will pause at a tea factory to see the recently split Hill Swallow, which nests inside the factory.
 After a cuppa we will reach our accommodation, which is a hotel situated close to birding sites and the sacred city of Kandy, a UNESCO World Heritage Site.

 In the late afternoon we will go birding within our ample hotel grounds close to Kandy to look for any missing targets.
-We will also look for several special birds here, namely Crimson-fronted Barbet and Common Hawk-Cuckoo.
+We will also look for several special birds here, namely Oriental Dwarf Kingfisher, Crimson-fronted Barbet and Common Hawk-Cuckoo.

-A noisy colony of Indian Flying Foxes will be hard to ignore, and we could see them in their thousands in several large trees next to the near river, with constant fights over landing rights.
+A noisy colony of Indian Flying Foxes will be hard to ignore, and we could see them in their thousands in several large trees next to the river, with constant fights over landing rights.

 Day 14.
 Birding around Kandy, transfer to Katunayake for departure